Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Ask students to raise their hands if they know the meaning of the word "narrator."

-- Call on 2-3 students to share their definitions.
+- Call on two to three students to share their definitions.

 - Go over slides 2–4.
 Make sure to emphasize any key terms you encounter.